 Training Diaries: 5 Commands Your Dogs Should Know

-- I don’t want them to snap food from my hand, possibly causing injury.
+- I don’t want them to snap food from my hand, (my dogs have very big teeth).

 While these are important to me, there are other commands that are also important.
 No matter what your situation, whether you’re seeking the coveted “Canine Good Citizen” certification or just hoping you can take your dog into a public park without an incident occurring, these are the top 5 commands that all dogs should know: